Professor Michael Ashburner FRS

-He has been Miller Professor at the University of California at Berkeley and Visiting Professor at the University of California Medical School, San Francisco; Visiting Professor, at the University of Crete, Greece and the University of Pavia, Italy.
+He was Miller Professor at the University of California at Berkeley and Visiting Professor at the University of California Medical School, San Francisco; Visiting Professor, at the University of Crete, Greece and the University of Pavia, Italy.

 For the period 1994-2001 he was ﬁrst Research Coordinator and then Joint Head of the European Molecular Biology Laboratory – European Bioinformatics Institute at Hinxton, Cambridge.
 During this period he was on 50% leave from the University of Cambridge.

-His major research interests are the structure and evolution of genomes.
-Most of his research has been with the model organism Drosophila melanogaster, about which he has written the standard research text (Drosophila: A Laboratory Handbook, Cold Spring Harbor Press, New York, 1989, 2nd ed.
+His major research interests were the structure and evolution of genomes.
+Most of his research was with the model organism Drosophila melanogaster, about which he wrote the standard research text (Drosophila: A Laboratory Handbook, Cold Spring Harbor Press, New York, 1989, 2nd ed.
 2005).
-His research has covered a range of subjects, from classical genetics, developmental biology, cytogenetics to evolution, at both molecular and organismal levels.
+His research covered a range of subjects, from classical genetics, developmental biology, cytogenetics to evolution, at both molecular and organismal levels.
 He was a member of the consortium that sequenced the entire genome of this ﬂy (of which he published an account, Won for All: How the Drosophila Genome was Sequenced, Cold Spring Harbor Press, New York 2006).

-Ashburner is a Fellow of the Royal Society of London and of the Academia Europeae; he is a Foreign Honorary Member of the American Academy of Arts and Sciences, a member of the European Molecular Biology Organization, and past president of the British Genetics Society.
-He has honorary doctorates from the Universities of Crete and Edinburgh.
-He has received the Thomas Hunt Morgan Medal and the George Beadle Medal from the Genetics Society of America, the Mendel Medal from the Czech Academy of Sciences, the Genetics Society Medal from the (British) Genetics Society, the Benjamin Franklin Award from the Bioinformatics Organization and a Lifetime Achievement Award from the International Society for Computational Biology.
-He has been a Fellow of Churchill College, since 1980, ﬁrst as Title B (Senior), the as Title E and then as Title C. He is now Title D.
+Ashburner was a Fellow of the Royal Society of London and of the Academia Europeae; he was a Foreign Honorary Member of the American Academy of Arts and Sciences, a member of the European Molecular Biology Organization, and past president of the British Genetics Society.
+He had honorary doctorates from the Universities of Crete and Edinburgh.
+He received the Thomas Hunt Morgan Medal and the George Beadle Medal from the Genetics Society of America, the Mendel Medal from the Czech Academy of Sciences, the Genetics Society Medal from the (British) Genetics Society, the Benjamin Franklin Award from the Bioinformatics Organization and a Lifetime Achievement Award from the International Society for Computational Biology.
+He was a Fellow of Churchill College from 1980, ﬁrst as Title B (Senior), then as Title E, Title C and later Title D.

 He married Francesca Ryan in 1963, at the end of his 2nd year in Churchill.
-They have three children, Rebecca (1965), Geoﬀrey (1967, born when they were living in Flat 5 then MA was a graduate student) and Isabel (1970), but no grandchildren.
-They have lived in Cambridge since leaving college, ﬁrst in Walnut Tree Avenue, then in the Sheppard Flats, then in Swafham Bulbeck and ﬁnally, for the last 20 years, in Bateman Street.
+They had three children, Rebecca (1965), Geoﬀrey (1967, born when they were living in Flat 5 when Ashburner was a graduate student) and Isabel (1970).